Paradigm4/finance/README.md

-# Basic financial time series SciDB examples
+# Note: this is kind of old.
+See the https://github.com/paradigm4/TAQ examples for more recent examples.

 This note describes basic time series operation in SciDB using simple examples from finance.
 You can follow along with your own SciDB deployment by copying